-- Do your research – what roles are available, where are they, what are the working hours and conditions, what skills, knowledge and experience do you need
+- Do your research – what roles are available, where are they, what are the working hours and conditions and what skills, knowledge and experience do you need?

 - Consider if you will need to take a pay cut.
 You may have been working in your current job for a number of years so changing careers, you may need to start a lower pay scale until you have gained more relevant experience.